foundling/tutorials/javascript/canjs/star_rating/README.md

 ````
 Some comments on this:

 We have a list of star `<li>`'s that get rendered.
-The actual stars are unicode characters contained in the `star_rating.less` file's `.full` and `.empty` classes, which allows us to programmatically toggle a star's appearance by changing the value of `selected`.
+The actual stars are unicode characters contained in the `star_rating.less` file's `.full` and `.empty` classes, which allows us to programmatically toggle a star's appearance by changing the value of `selected` in the `star-rating` component's `viewModel`.

-Attached to each star are a few CanJS-specific event handlers that let us toggle the UI state of each star: `can-mouseenter`, `can-mouseleave` and `can-click`.
+Attached to each star are a few CanJS-specific event handlers that let us toggle their UI state: `can-mouseenter`, `can-mouseleave` and `can-click`.
 Some of these event handlers are given the argument '`.`', which represents the current star in the `stars` `{{#each}}` loop.

-So how does that hook into the JavaScript?
-The keynames for these event-handler attributes are event callbacks found within our component code.
+So how does that hook into `star-rating`?
+The keynames for these event-handler attributes are event callbacks found within its component code.
 Here's a simplified version of what we're about to do (and there is one major bug in here regarding scope that we'll soon fix).
 We're creating a new observable list of star states and binding it to the `stars` property in the `viewModel`.

 ````javascript
         return can.Component.extend({